Skip to content

 Summary:

-In this workshop, the team of nursing economic value experts will guide participants in identifying ways to measure the revenue contribution and economic return on investment (ROI) of new nursing development programs, redesign of staffing models, and implementation of new interventions for use in quality improvement, evidence-based practice, innovation, and clinical research evaluations.
-Workshop activities will include identifying potential cost-offsets and monetizable quality and safety outcomes to build the economic business case for investments in nursing.
+In this workshop, the team of nursing economic value experts guided participants in identifying ways to measure the revenue contribution and economic return on investment (ROI) of new nursing development programs, redesign of staffing models, and implementation of new interventions for use in quality improvement, evidence-based practice, innovation, and clinical research evaluations.
+Workshop activities included identifying potential cost-offsets and monetizable quality and safety outcomes to build the economic business case for investments in nursing.

 Evidence-Based Practice Workshop